WTY-code/RUC/README.md

 # RUC
-This is a repository of code I wrote during learning at Renmin University of China, including some coursework and projects
+This is a repository of code I wrote during learning in Renmin University of China, including some coursework and projects